-David A Clarke CA(Aus), CA(NZ), BCom, Dipgrad Chief Financial Officer and Company Secretary;
+David A Clarke CA(Aus), CA(NZ), BCom, Dipgrad Chief Financial Officer and Company Secretary

 David joined Nick Scali Limited as Chief Financial Officer and Company Secretary in November 2008.
-He has over 13 years experience in senior financial management and company secretarial roles in retail, sales and distribution, and manufacturing industries in Australia and overseas.
-David is responsible for all financial and administrative matters for the Company.
+He has over 14 years experience in senior financial management and company secretarial roles in retail, sales and distribution, and manufacturing industries in Australia and overseas.
+David's responsibilities include financial, administrative and operational matters for the Company.

-Interests in the Shares of the company
+Interests in the Shares of the Company